 The 2019 Dr. Frank Hayden Athlete Lifetime Achievement Award recipient was Tommy MacGuigan, who has been a Special Olympics PEI athlete before the Chapter was officially incorporated in 1982.
-He is the province's longest servino athlete.
+He is the province's longest serving athlete.
 More than 35 years ago, he started out in floor hockey and has since competed at 19 Special Olympics Canada Games, the most recent of which was the Special Olympics Canada Winter Games Thunder Bay 2020 where he competed in floor hockey.
-The 2019 Harry "Red" Foster Award, went to Nova Scotia's Terry Richardson, who has lived and breathed Special Olympics for 35 years.
+The 2019 Harry "Red" Foster Award, went to Nova Scotia's Terry Richardson, who has lived and breathed Special Olympics for 3 Syears.
 In 1987, Terry became a volunteer in Pictou County and has since served on the community's Regional Committee as Regional Coordinator, Fundraising Chair and Treasurer.
-In 2004, he joined the Special Olympics Nova Scotal Board of Directors and served as Chair from 2012 to 2016.
-He's also as on every Cames Organization Committee for Nova Scotals Provincial Cames since 2001. he cames Organization Committee for Nova Scotals Provincial Cames area 2001. he's never in the limelight, but instead found in the background, stacking chairs, carrying water and, of course, serving the atthick.
+In 2004, he joined the Special Olympics Nova Social Board of Directors and served as Chair from 2012 to 2016.
+He's also sat on every Cuanter Organizing Committee for Nova Social Board of Directors and served as Chair from 2012 to 2016.
+He's also sat on every Cuanter Organizing Committee for Nova Social Board Chair He's never in the limelight, but instead Found in the background, stacking chairs, carring water and, of course, serving the athletes.

-Meet all of the National Award winners from 2019: www.specialolympics.ca/announcement/watch-what-are-special-olympics-canada-national-awards
+Meet all of the National Award winners from 2019:

+www.specialolympics.ca/announcement/watch-what-are-special-olympics-canada-national-awards